EFS-OpenSource/Thetis/docs/source/safety-aspects/uncertainty.rst

 1. Since most applications do not have access to the *true negatives* (correctly identified background as such), it is not possible to calculate the accuracy.
 Thus, the calibration target is the precision :cite:p:`uncertainty-Kueppers2020`.
-2. For the computation of the precision, it is necessary to match predicted objects with real existing (ground-truth) objects.
+2. For the computation of the precision, it is necessary to match predicted objects with real existing (ground truth) objects.
 However, this matching strategy depends on the selected Intersection over Union (IoU) score.
 The specified IoU describes to which degree predicted and existing objects need to overlap to be considered as matching.
 Thus, all evaluation results are given w.r.t. a certain IoU score.